Hyperthyroidism in Cats

 Choosing a treatment for feline thyroid disease

-Once effective treatment is achieved and maintained, the clinical signs typically reverse, and your cat can live out her life normally.
-Without treatment, the clinical signs and health issues described above will likely continue to advance, resulting in progressively worsening quality of life.
-So, once a diagnosis of hyperthyroidism has been made, it is in your and your cat’s best interest to treat the disease.
-Work hand-in-hand with your veterinarian to come up with the best solution for your situation.
+Once effective treatment is achieved and maintained, the clinical signs typically reverse, and your cat can live out life normally.
+Without treatment, the clinical signs and health issues will likely continue to advance, resulting in progressively worsening quality of life.
+So once a diagnosis of hyperthyroidism has been made, it is in your and your cat’s best interest to treat the disease.
+Work hand in hand with your veterinarian to come up with the best solution for your situation.